How to get help for yourself

 - Headwaters Family Visit Centre: Both the custodial and non-custodial parents contact the Coordinator to set up an initial intake interview.
 User fees if ability to pay.

-Two Gateways to Concurrent Disorders Services :
+Two Gateways to Concurrent Disorders Services:

 - The Talk-In Clinic: Each Tuesday from 1:00 pm to 8 pm "Talk In Clinic".
 This is the point of entry and all children, youth or their family can attend.
 No appointment needed.
+Last appointment is accepted at 7:00pm.

 - Crisis Response Services: All crisis services may be accessed by dialing the phone number listed above and ask for Intake.